The Mysterious Affair at Styles: French

 It was adapted for an episode of Les Petits Meurtres d'Agatha Christie, which was broadcast in 2016.
 The series stars Samuel Labarthe as Swan Laurence, who replaces the character of Poirot in this adaptation.
 This version has many differences from the novel, but the core story is the same: a wealthy old woman is murdered by her husband together with her top business partner, who appear to hate each other but are secretly lovers.
 Certain aspects from the novel are retained, such as a disguise used to buy the poison with Eve Constantin (the character equivalent to Evelyn Howard) impersonating Adrien Sauvignac (the equivalent of Alfred Inglethorp), and the latter's deliberate attempt to get himself arrested so that he can produce his alibi.
 In this adaptation, Styles Court is a beauty spa instead of a country house.

-Radio
+Hungarian

+In 2022, experimental Hungarian filmmaker Péter Lichter produced A titokzatos stylesi eset, a 65 minute adaptation.
+The film consisted of spliced footage from over 100 different silent films, combined with old school computer effects.
+Pál Mácsai provided narration as Poirot.

+Audio

 The novel was adapted for radio by Michael Bakewell as a five-part serial in 2005, as part of the Hercule Poirot radio series for BBC Radio 4.
 The cast included John Moffatt as Poirot and Simon Williams as Captain Hastings.
 Inspector Japp was played by Philip Jackson, who had played the same role in the British television adaptation.
 The serial was broadcast weekly from 5 September to 3 October.
 All five episodes were recorded on 4 April 2005 at Bush House.
 This version retained the first-person narration by the character of Hastings.